Discovering Your Optimal Healing Menu: Elimination Diets Made Easy

 See, some foods are universally problematic, while other foods only cause problems for certain people.
 Plus, once we are in a state of inflammatory distress, our bodies can begin reacting to foods that we don’t have problems with when our gut is healthy.

 An elimination diet is a fail-proof method for identifying your unique food sensitivities and allergies.
 Although seeking the guidance of a root cause practitioner can be helpful with this step, it is by no means necessary.
-With care and commitment you can conduct a diagnostic elimination diet on your own and free of cost!
+With care and commitment, you can conduct a diagnostic elimination diet on your own and free of cost!

-There’s two methods for you to choose from.
+There are two methods for you to choose from.
 Select from the options below according to your needs and realistic ability to adhere to a restricted diet.